fleetingthoughts/obsidian/Math.md

     - [Some review on the pedagogical effectiveness](https://matheducators.stackexchange.com/questions/6074/differences-between-hardywright-and-irelandrosen-for-number-theory-course).
 Suggests that Rosen is more advanced.
 Apparantly it presupposes some [abstract algebra](https://math.stackexchange.com/questions/2558371/prerequisites-for-a-classical-introduction-to-modern-number-theory-by-rosen-an?rq=1)
 ### Algebra
 - Abstract Algebra - Dummit and Foote
-    - highly regarded undergraduate book mentioned frequently [On StackExhange](https://math.stackexchange.com/questions/54839/good-abstract-algebra-books-for-self-study?noredirect=1&lq=1)
+    - highly regarded undergraduate book mentioned frequently [On StackExhange](https://math.stackexchange.com/questions/54839/good-abstract-algebra-books-for-self-study?noredirect=1&lq=1).
+Main criticisms is it is rather long and perhaps should be used more as a reference instead of as a primary text
+- Topics in Algebra - Herstein
+### Geometry
+- Foundations of Geometry - David Hilbert
+	- One of the reformulations of Euclidean geometry on a modern axiomatic basis
 ### Topology
 Topology - Munkres
     - acknowledged as a good intro to the topic [here](Math#^84322d)